Legal measures banning conversion therapy

 COLOMBIA

 A bill was presented to the Colombian Congress in May 2022 but fell following congressional elections.
-A new version of the bill has been reintroduced and as of March 2024 has passed in the House of Representatives pending approval from the Senate.
+A new version of the bill was reintroduced but failed to advance through the Senate after passing in the House of Representatives.
+Supportive congresspeople have vowed to introduce the bill again in the next congressional session.

 Ireland